romanchechyotkin/pg_doorman/documentation/docs/tutorials/basic-usage.md

 !!! note "PostgreSQL Environment Variables"
     The `generate` command also respects standard PostgreSQL environment variables like `PGHOST`, `PGPORT`, `PGUSER`, `PGPASSWORD`, and `PGDATABASE`.

+!!! warning "Authentication Required"
+    If your PostgreSQL server requires authentication in pg_hba.conf, you will need to manually set the `server_password` parameter in the configuration file after using the `generate` command.

 !!! warning "Superuser Privileges"
     Reading user information from PostgreSQL requires superuser privileges to access the `pg_shadow` table.